 All guests must sign a waiver.
 Save time at check-in by printing and completing your waiver in advance!
 Click here to print your Waiver of Release.

 Directions are included in your confirmation email.
 If you have questions, please call the office for directions, (619) 659-8078 option 2.

 Rules, Regulations and Suggestions

-Lions Tigers & Bears has developed these rules, regulations and suggestions to make your visit more enjoyable and for your safety and the safety of our animals.
+Lions Tigers & Bears has developed these rules, regulations and suggestions to make your visit more enjoyable and to ensure your safety and the safety of our animals.

-All guests must sign-in at the office before beginning their adventure.
+All guests must check-in with a staff member at the check-in area before beginning their adventure.

 All children must be accompanied by an adult at all times.
 No running is allowed at the ranch.